atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 ```
 ![image](https://user-images.githubusercontent.com/104981673/199954592-2dc74d76-bff9-4231-8c37-1b1147bad815.png)

-Bellabeat users did not use the application every day.
+The graph above shows that Bellabeat users did not use the application every day.
 Most of them only use the application / wearing the gadget in **Tuesday - Thursday**.

 ### Plotting User activities category distribution using a pie chart